AMVs by Zarxrax

 All I Can Do (2011)

 This is one of my best videos.
 At the time, I was feeling that I was probably at the end of my AMV career, with my skill and interest dwindling, and this would possibly be the last good AMV I could ever make.
 So the title was literally how I was feeling at the time.
 I entered this into the Masters Contest at Anime Weekend Atlanta.
 I had always dreamed of winning that contest ever since I first became an AMV editor ten years earlier.
 So when this video actually won, I felt satisfied that I had finally come to the end of my journey.
-English subtitles are available on the video.
+Sorry, the streaming links got taken down.

 Bouncing boobies from 300 different anime.
-That is all.
+Sorry, the streaming links got taken down.

 Smashing it Old School (2008)